minikin/Algorithmics/README.md

 #Algorithmics

+##Please, notice the project in active development.
+I'm going to push a bunch of updates this weekend.
+Thank you.

 Algorithmics is a project started by my interest in implementing different algorithms and data structure with Swift language.

 This project inspired by: